Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

 \subsection{Defect relaxation dynamics}

 We observe that the total number of both types of defects $\rho$ decreases over time (Fig. \ref{fig: defect_annilation}a), and eventually reaches a plateau, $\rho \approx$ 2 mm$^{-2}$, comparable to earlier observations \cite{sarkar2023crisscross}.
-For different myofibroblast concentration, we plot the defect density $\rho$ over time $t$ (additional plots can be found in Fig. S6), and fit an exponential decay:
+For different myofibroblast concentrations, we plot the defect density $\rho$ over time $t$.
+The zero time point $t$ = 0 was defined as 6 hours after cell seeding, to allow time for cell attachment.
+Additional plots can be found in Fig. S7, and fit an exponential decay:

 where $\tau_D$ and $\rho_\infty$ are the decay constant and steady-state defect numbers, respectively.
 Monolayers with different compositions of the two phenotypes exhibit distinct dynamics.
 We find that $\tau_D$ increases for monolayers with increasing $\Phi_\mathrm{MF}$ (Fig. \ref{fig: defect_annilation}b).
 Correspondingly, we also find that defect recombination occurs notably more slowly in myofibroblast–fibroblast mixtures with increasing $\Phi_\mathrm{MF}$ (Fig. \ref{fig: defect_annilation}c).
-In contrast, the plateau defect density, $\rho_\infty$, remains unchanged (Fig. \ref{fig: defect_annilation}d). $\rho_\infty$ is comparable to literature values \cite{sarkar2023crisscross}, and is consistent with a system with low activity \cite{zhang2021spatiotemporal}, where the dynamics are governed by passive elastic relaxation.
-We observe a slower relaxation, with an approximately 25\% reduction in the average defect velocity, as myofibroblast concentration in the monolayer composition increases by about six-fold (Fig. \ref{fig: defect_annilation}e).
+In contrast, the plateau defect density, $\rho_\infty$ (Eq.
+3.1), remains unchanged (Fig. \ref{fig: defect_annilation}d). $\rho_\infty$ is comparable to literature values \cite{sarkar2023crisscross}, and is consistent with a system with low activity \cite{zhang2021spatiotemporal}.
+While occasional spurious defect pair creation events are detected, annihilating processes dominate over creation in our system.
+This is because fibroblasts and myofibroblasts are both contractile.
+As a result, while defect pairs are continuously created and annihilated, annihilation events are typically favored compared to extensile systems.
+We observe an approximately 25\% reduction in the average defect velocity, as myofibroblast concentration in the monolayer composition increases by about six-fold (Fig. \ref{fig: defect_annilation}e).